Welcome! I am an Associate Professor at the University of Missouri - Kansas City School of Law.

-My research has appeared or is forthcoming in the American Journal of Comparative Law, Harvard Law Review, Journal of American-East Asian Relations, and an edited volume on China-Africa relations.
+My research has appeared or is forthcoming in the American Journal of Comparative Law, Harvard Law Review, Berkeley Journal of International Law, Journal of American-East Asian Relations, and an edited volume on China-Africa relations.

-I received a JD magna cum laude from Harvard Law School, where I was an editor of the Harvard Law Review, and a BA summa cum laude in Chinese from Arizona State University.
-I am currently completing a PhD in history at Yale University.
+I received a JD magna cum laude from Harvard Law School, a PhD in history from Yale University, and a BA summa cum laude in Chinese from Arizona State University.
 I began my career in the international development sector, including two years in the Zambia office of IDinsight, an economic research and consulting firm.

 A copy of my CV is available here.